Secret to improving your learning

 Admittedly these may appear to be extreme examples, but what it seems to suggest that if you are committed to what you want to achieve and persist then you can.
 It is hard to get into the minds of people and know what kept them going.
 Thomas Edison did refer to this very thing when he said, “I never did a day’s work in my life, it was all fun.”
 So maybe the secret to even persistence is having fun!!

 Let’s assume that maybe for some it was the vision that kept them going.
 We know that not everyone has a vision so strong but even if you don’t have, you can succeed and people do.
 The secret to this is to understand what else can keep us moving forward.
 One such thing is exactly what we have been talking about.
 Namely, learning to adjust what we do so what we do stays engaging.
-We in fact can be in full control of this.
+We, in fact, can be in full control of this.

 Infants are a master at this.
 If you watch them, they will “play” with something for a while until it no longer engages them and then they turn to something else.
-This play is not just play but in fact is how they master control over their limbs and thought processes.
+This play is not just play but in fact, is how they master control over their limbs and thought processes.
 Once they master something, they will give it away and embark on something a little more demanding.
 They don’t repeat things endlessly.
 They will only keep “playing” at something until it no longer serves them.

 Better understanding engagement is what is required..which brings us back to where we started.

 Good teachers strive to have their students engaged in their classes and do whatever it takes.
-Dead Poets’s Society; Freedom Writers; The Ron Clarke Story, Stand and Deliver are some examples of these kind of teachers that movies have been made about.
+Dead Poets’ Society; Freedom Writers; The Ron Clarke Story, Stand and Deliver are some examples of these kinds of teachers that movies have been made about.
 A much less widely known, but acclaimed educator was Dr. Caleb Gattegno, whose language teaching approach, known as The Silent Way, has engagement as a natural outcome, by teachers subordinating what they do to the learning needs of the students in the class.

 Computers are also able to do it.
 Video games are another great example of what is possible here.
-Sugata Mitra‘s experiments with placing computers in walls for children in impoverished areas in India is an inspiring example of what is possible just by the vary nature of the medium.
+Sugata Mitra‘s experiments with placing computers in walls for children in impoverished areas in India is an inspiring example of what is possible just by the varied nature of the medium.
 (If you have come across other good examples of engaging educational programs, do note them down in the comments area below)

 I am currently developing an APP for the teaching of English spelling that is designed to continuously engage the learners.
 I will post on this as soon as it becomes available.